lunchbag/janetyiplaw/content/home/legacy.md

 <a href="https://waterloo.imodules.com/law-yip-award">If you would like to make a donation to this fund, you may do so here</a>.
 Thank you in advance for your generosity and kindness.

 <i>To US-based supporters: Kindly note that this is through a Canadian-based registered charity.
 If you do not need a tax receipt, you can donate at the above link by credit card.
-If you are an American tax resident and require a tax receipt, you will need to send in a cheque.
+If you are an American tax resident and require a tax receipt, you will need to send in a cheque to Friends of University of Waterloo Foundation.
 More information can be found on the sidebar of the donation site.

 </i>